Gazealytics: A Unified and Flexible Visual Toolkit for Exploratory and Comparative Gaze Analysis: Related Work

 \citet{Blascheck2017} survey techniques for interactive visualisation and visual analytics for eye tracking.
 Their taxonomy covers various facets of gaze analysis.
 In particular, they distinguish between static and dynamic stimuli, between passive and active stimulus content, between temporal, spatial, and spatiotemporal visualisations, and between point-based and AOI-based representations of gaze.

-Our approach primarily targets static stimuli, but can also work with dynamic stimuli and mostly passive stimulus content. \webveta{} provides a rich set of visualisation views, thus supporting a range of techniques to cover temporal, spatial, and spatiotemporal analysis.
+Our approach primarily targets static stimuli, and mostly passive stimulus content. \webveta{} provides a rich set of visualisation views, thus supporting a range of techniques to cover temporal, spatial, and spatiotemporal analysis.
 Finally, we make heavy use of AOIs to drive the analysis, but still support point-based visualisation as well.

-\citet{brehmer2013multi} list eleven categories to characterise task typology.
-It has been popularly used to classify interaction data~\cite{Blascheck2016}.
-We aim to cover the full range of visualisation tasks.
-Using this typology and~\citet{Blascheck2017}'s taxonomy, \autoref{tab:toolscompare} compares \webveta{} with other visual eye tracking analytics tools---both research and commercial ones.
+\citet{brehmer2013multi} list 11 categories to characterise task typology. \rev{~\citet{kurzhals2017task} present six eye tracking visualization tasks to describe multivariate gaze data analysis and their derived analytical tasks.
+To support the elasticity of \webveta{} compared with state-of-the-art,} we aim to support the full range of eye tracking visualisation tasks.
+Using ~\citet{brehmer2013multi}'s typology and~\citet{Blascheck2017}'s taxonomy, \autoref{tab:toolscompare} compares \webveta{} with other visual eye tracking analytics tools---both research and commercial ones.
 It should be noted that the selection of tools for this comparison is based on literature review, and author's collaborations with eye-tracking practitioners actively using the tools.
 The criteria focus on matrix-based visualisation and interactive group-level exploration.
 It is not meant to be exhaustive by any means; we have rather chosen a set of tools that cover a range of different functionalities and tasks that is closest to our work.
 While existing visualisation techniques come with a variety of visualisation views~\cite{Blascheck:2014:SAV}, we want to pick out matrix-based visualisation as one particularly important one.
-Matrix visualisations can show AOI transitions of fixations and of aggregated or concatenated fixations over multiple samples between AOIs~\cite{kurzhals2017task}, scanpath similarity between samples~\cite{kumar2016multi,kumar2019clustered,burch2018eyemsa}, and relationships of mean fixation duration on AOIs by tasks~\cite{siirtola2009visual}.
-A different approach to a matrix visualisation was taken by \citet{kumar2017visual}, who proposed a Dimensionally Stacked Similarity Matrix to allow for aggregation and comparison of gaze behaviour between participants. \citet{cui2006enhancing} show scatter plot matrices with linking \& brushing.
-By contrast, we extensively support analysis of multiple combinations of data dimensions in matrix-based overview, group-level visualisations, with a strong link to their spatiotemporal views for eye tracking data.
+Matrix visualisations can show AOI transitions of fixations and of aggregated or concatenated fixations over multiple samples between AOIs~\cite{wang2021scanpath}, scanpath similarity between samples~\cite{kumar2019clustered,burch2018eyemsa}, relationships of mean fixation duration on AOIs by tasks~\cite{siirtola2009visual}, and so on.